-I had ridden for fifteen or twenty miles through one of these forests without hearing a sound, except that of my horse's hoof occasionally striking against a root.
-Neither beast nor bird is to be seen, except upon the verge.
+I have ridden for fifteen or twenty miles through one of these forests without hearing a sound, except that of my horse's hoof occasionally striking against a root.
+Neither beast nor bird is to be seen except upon the verge.
 The former has no food upon such barren ground; and the latter can find no berries, as the earth is sunless and free from vegetation.
 Not even monkeys are to be seen, although the trees must produce fruit and seed.
-Every thing appears to have deserted the country, and to have yielded it as the sole territory of Nature on a stupendous scale.
-The creepers lie serpent-like along the ground to the thickness of a man's waist, and, rearing their twisted forms on high, they climb the loftiest trees, hanging in festoons from stem to stem like the cables of a line-of-battle-ship, and extending from tree to tree for many hundred yards; now falling to the earth and striking a fresh root, then, with increased energy, remounting the largest trunks, and forming a labyrinth of twisted ropes among the ceiling of the forest.
-From these creepers hang the sabre beans.
-Every thing seems on a supernatural scale; the bean-pod four feet or more in length, by three inches in breadth; the beans two inches in diameter.
+Everything appears to have deserted the country, and to have yielded it as the sole territory of Nature on a stupendous scale.
+The creepers lie serpent-like along the ground to the thickness of a man's waist, and, rearing their twisted forms on high, they climb the loftiest trees, hanging in festoons from stem to stem like the cables of a line-of-battle-ship, and extending from tree to tree for many hundred yards; now falling to the earth and striking a fresh root; then, with increased energy, remounting the largest trunks, and forming a labyrinth of twisted ropes along the ceiling of the forest.
+From these creepers hang the sabrebeans.
+Everything seems on a supernatural scale-the bean-pod four feet or more in length, by three inches in breadth; the beans two inches in diameter.

 Here may be seen the most valuable woods of Ceylon.
-The ebony growing in great perfection and large quantity.
+The ebony grows in great perfection and large quantity.
 This tree is at once distinguished from the surrounding stems by its smaller diameter and its sooty trunk.
 The bark is crisp, jet black, and has the appearance of being charred.
 Beneath the bark the wood is perfectly white until the heart is reached, which is the fine black ebony of commerce.
-Here also, equally immoveable, the Calamander is growing, neglected and unknown.
-This is the most esteemed of all Ceylon woods, and it is so rare that it realises a fancy price.
-It is something similar to the finest walnut; the colour being a rich hazel brown, mottled and striped with irregular black marks.
-It is superior to walnut in the extreme closeness of the grain and the richness of its colour.
+Here also, equally immovable, the calamander is growing, neglected and unknown.
+This is the most esteemed of all Ceylon woods, and it is so rare that it realizes a fancy price.
+It is something similar to the finest walnut, the color being a rich hazel brown, mottled and striped with irregular black marks.
+It is superior to walnut in the extreme closeness of the grain and the richness of its color.

-There are upwards of eighty different woods produced in Ceylon, which are made use of for various purposes; but of these many are very inferior.
-Those most appreciated are,
+There are upward of eighty different woods produced in Ceylon, which are made use of for various purposes; but of these many are very inferior.
+Those most appreciated are-

-Calamander

-Ebony

-Satinwood

-Chiefly used for furniture and cabinet work.

-Suria (the tulip-tree).
+Calamander, Ebony, Satin-wood, Suria (the tulip tree).
 Tamarind.
 Jackwood.
 Halmileel.
 Cocoa-nut.
 Palmyra.

-The Suria is an elegant tree, bearing a beautiful yellow blossom something similar to a tulip, from which it derives its name.
-The wood is of an extremely close texture, and of a reddish brown colour.
+The suria is an elegant tree, bearing a beautiful yellow blossom something similar to a tulip, from which it derives its name.
+The wood is of an extremely close texture and of a reddish-brown color.
 It is exceedingly tough, and it is chiefly used for making the spokes of wheels.